pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_config_descriptor.md

 ### -field bDescriptorIDN

 Specifies the Configuration Descriptor Type Identifier.
-This descriptor will have a value of <b>UFS_DESC_CONFIGURATION_IDN</b>.
+This descriptor will have a value of **UFS_DESC_CONFIGURATION_IDN**.

 ### -field Reserved1